-Not resident in UK before 31 December 2020 Eligible to apply to EUSS as a joining family member pending EUSS family permit submitted irrelevant whether submitted before or after 1 July has EUSS family permit EUSS family permit has not yet expired pending EUSS submitted irrelevant whether submitted before/ after 1 July either no EUSS family permit was needed, or their EUSS family permit has expired Suzanne (Dutch) is married to Lee (Chinese), they have lived in UK for 6 years and both have settled status.
-Lee's father Chen (dependent on Lee) has applied for a family permit from China and is waiting for a decision.
-Agnieszka (Polish) and her partner Jack (Canadian) both have pre-settled status.
-Jack's 16-year-old son Oscar who was living in Canada wants to join them.
-He has applied for a Family Permit which he has been granted.
+Not resident in UK before 31 December 2020 Eligible to apply to EUSS as a joining family member

+S family permit has not yet expired either no EUSS family permit was needed, or their EUSS family permit has expired both have lived in UK for 6 years and havehave pre-settlesettled status.
+Lee's father Chen (dependentwho was living ish) and her partner Jack (Canadian) both ed status.
+Jack's 16-year-old son Oscar g in Canada wants to join them.
+He has ramily Permit which he has been granted.
 Maria (Spanish) has been living in the UK for a year and has pre-settled status.
-Her husband Jose is still in Spain but wants to join Maria in the UK and has applied for pre- settled status from Spain.
+Her husband Jose is still in Spain but wants to join Maria in the UK and has applied for pre-settled status from Spain.
 He is waiting for a decision.